estilles/keystone-social-login/README.md

         google: { ... },
         twitter: { ... }
     });
+    social.init()

+The `.config()` method automatically calls the `.init()` method.
+If you prefer to use the `.set()` method make sure you call the `.init()` method once you're done.

 Below is a comprehensive list of all the available options.

 `keystone` *(required)* `object` - must be set to your Keystone object.
-This option is REQUIRED.
-KSL will not work without it.
+This option is REQUIRED. *KSL* will not work without it.

 `signin url` *(optional)* `string` - allows you to specify a custom signin view.
 It defaults to `/social/login`.
 The default view is visually similar to Keystone's default login view, but displays icons/links to each of the configured providers, along with a link to Keystone's original login view.

-`auto create user` *(optional)* `boolean` - tells KSL whether or not to automatically create users who successfully log in with their social media account, but do not have a Keystone user account.
+`auto create user` *(optional)* `boolean` - tells *KSL* whether or not to automatically create users who successfully log in with their social media account, but do not have a Keystone user account.
 It defaults to `false`.
 Accounts created this option is set to `true` will be created with `isAdmin` set to `false`.

 `onAuthenticate` *(optional)* `function` - allows you to specify a custom callbacl function to be called by Passport upon successfull social login authentication.
-Only use this if you want to override KSL's default behavior.
+Only use this if you want to override *KSL's* default behavior.
 This callback is invoked with the following arguments.

     callback(req, accessToken, refreshToken, profile, done);

 `providers` *(required)* `object` - used to enable each of the available login providers.
-At least one provider must be enable for KSL to work.
+At least one provider must be enable for *KSL* to work.
 Each provider can be configured the following settings.

 1. `clientID` *(required)* `string` - the client ID assigned to your app by the Oauth provider.
 2. `clientSecret` *(required)* `string` - the client secret assigned to your app by the Oauth provider.